drewdoge07/drewdoge07.github.io/index.md

     For the second lab, I consider it to be one of my favorites as it is when my coding journey essentially started.
-    We were tasked with understanding and utilizing the basic fundamentals and building blocks of programming and that can be seen primarily through the main concept of the lab that being [Strings.](en.cppreference.com/w/cpp/string.html)
+    We were tasked with understanding and utilizing the basic fundamentals and building blocks of programming and that can be seen primarily through the main concept of the lab that being strings.
-    The main task at hand was learning how to declare a string in C++ and utilizing that to creat our own minature version of the word game Mad Libs.
+    The main task at hand was learning how to declare a string in C++ and utilizing that to create our own minature version of the word game Mad Libs.
 What made this the most captivating for me was simply that this was something new I was learning and once I saw my work pay off by the code actually running, I was pretty ecstatic to say the least.